cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 target audiences understand the intended scope and limitations of the specification's security guarantees.
 Clear threat models help prevent misuse in inappropriate contexts.

+Key Components of a Threat Model:
+  - Adversary capabilities
+  - Resources
+  - Motivations
+  - Assumptions about adversarial models

 ### Addressing Known Vulnerabilities and Attacks